Financial Statements

 %

-Heavy Lift and Haulage segment profit before income tax was $23.1 million in FY2025, an increase of $0.4 million or 2% from $22.7 million in FY2024.
-This was mainly due to higher revenue and higher other gains partially offset by higher cost of sales (relating to external equipment rental, subcontractor costs, spare parts consumption, direct manpower and other costs) and higher other operating expenses (mainly from higher indirect manpower costs) in FY2025.
+Heavy Lift and Haulage segment profit before income tax was $16.4 million in 1HFY2026, an increase of $2.2 million or 16% from $14.1 million in 1HFY2025.
+This was mainly due to higher revenue partially offset by higher cost of sales (relating to direct manpower, depreciation, external equipment rental, sub-contractor charges and other costs), lower other gains - net and other income as well as higher impairment loss on financial assets - net in 1HFY2026.

 Review on Statements of Financial Position and Cash Flows

-Borrowings (current and non-current) increased by $19.0 million from $92.8 million as at 30 June 2024 to $111.8 million as at 30 June 2025, mainly due to increase in other secured borrowings of $28.0 million (financing obtained to pay for equipment purchased less repayments) offset by decrease in bank borrowings of $8.4 million and lease liabilities of $0.7 million.
+Borrowings (current and non-current) increased by $7.3 million from $111.8 million as at 30 June 2025 to $119.1 million as at 31 December 2025, mainly due to increase in other secured borrowings of $6.9 million and bank borrowings of $0.7 million partially offset by decrease in lease liabilities of $0.3 million.

 Commentary On Current Year Prospects

-Notwithstanding ongoing geopolitical and trade uncertainties, intensifying competition, and a high-cost business environment, the Group maintains its positive outlook, as customer demand for Heavy Lift and Haulage solutions is expected to remain resilient in Singapore and key regional markets such as India, Saudi Arabia and Thailand, particularly in the petrochemical, semiconductor, infrastructure, logistics and heavy transport, as well as construction sectors.
+Notwithstanding ongoing geopolitical and trade uncertainties, intensifying competition, and a high-cost business environment, the Group maintains its positive outlook, in the near term and the mid-term, as customer demand for Heavy Lift and Haulage solutions is expected to remain resilient in Singapore and key regional markets such as India, Saudi Arabia and Thailand.
+Demand is supported by sustained investments across the construction, petrochemical, semiconductor, infrastructure, logistics and heavy transport sectors, as well as emerging growth in the biopharmaceutical and data centre sectors, driven by capital expansion and technological advancements in the region.

 The Group will remain vigilant in managing cash flow, operating costs, and potential business risks within the dynamic and uncertain operating environment.

-We will continue to actively pursue opportunities that emerge from the requirements for construction, logistics and petrochemical investments, leveraging our position as a prominent one-stop integrated heavy lift specialist and service provider in the region.
+We will continue to actively pursue opportunities arising from investments across these established and emerging growth sectors, leveraging our position as a prominent one-stop integrated heavy lift specialist and service provider in the region.